 Scanner platform and scan sequence, patient preparation

-Studies were performed on a second generation dual source CT scanner (Somatom Definition Flash, Siemens Healthcare, Forchheim, Germany, gantry rotation time = 280 milliseconds, temporal resolution = 75 milliseconds, collimation of 2 x 128 x 0.6 mm).
-For anatomic imaging, a prospectively ECG triggered high pitch (3.4) helical scan was performed using automated online tube current modulation.
-For the scanner platform used, ECG gating is needed to get the highest pitch scan mode, therefore leads were placed or the “demo mode” of ECG gating was used on the scanner to allow use of highest pitch without placement of ECG leads on the patient.
-For patients older than one year, ECG leads were typically placed.
-For functional imaging a retrospectively ECG-gated helical scan sequence (spiral) was performed using a minimal diastolic acquisition window, automated online tube current modulation and ECG pulsed modulation.
+Studies were performed on a second generation dual source CT scanner (Somatom Definition Flash, Siemens Healthcare, Forchheim, Germany, gantry rotation time = 280 milliseconds, temporal resolution = 75 milliseconds, collimation of 2 x 128 x 0.6 millimeter).
+For anatomic imaging, a prospectively electrocardiogram triggered high pitch (3.4) helical scan was performed using automated online tube current modulation.
+For the scanner platform used, electrocardiogram gating is needed to get the highest pitch scan mode, therefore leads were placed or the “demo mode” of electrocardiogram gating was used on the scanner to allow use of highest pitch without placement of electrocardiogram leads on the patient.
+For patients older than one year, electrocardiogram leads were typically placed.
+For functional imaging a retrospectively electrocardiogram -gated helical scan sequence (spiral) was performed using a minimal diastolic acquisition window, automated online tube current modulation and electrocardiogram pulsed modulation.
 For all patients the tube potential was adjusted lower if the automated software picked a higher kilovolt peak than needed based on clinical judgement.
 In 2011, 70 kilovolt peak tube potential became available with a scanner upgrade.
 Scans were reconstructed using the Siemens second generation iterative reconstruction algorithm, Safire, at a strength of 3.

-All neonates and infants (pre-Norwood, s/p stage 1 and 2) underwent an anatomic scan in prospectively ECG triggered high pitch scan mode with a single scan or two scans performed back to back.
+All neonates and infants (pre-Norwood, status post stage 1 and 2) underwent an anatomic scan in prospectively electrocardiogram triggered high pitch scan mode with a single scan or two scans performed back to back.
 Early in the experience a single scan was performed.
-For neonates, pre-Glenn and post-Glenn patients, contrast dose of 2 ml/kg was used injected at the rate appropriate for age and IV gauge.
+For neonates, pre-Glenn and post-Glenn patients, contrast dose of 2 ml/kg was injected at the rate appropriate for age and intravenous gauge.
 Due to the variability of both contrast timing and intracardiac shunting, there were times that dense scatter artifact on a single scan made it difficult to differentiate artifact from pathology, or a scan was performed that did not optimally opacify both systemic venous and arterial anatomy simultaneously and central venous occlusion was unable to be evaluated.
-To improve definitive assessment of both systemic and pulmonary arterial and venous anatomy two scans were performed in most neonates and infants prior to the Glenn cavopulmonary anastomosis in the recent era.
+To improve definitive assessment of both systemic and pulmonary arterial and venous anatomy, two scans were performed in most neonates and infants prior to the Glenn cavopulmonary anastomosis in the recent era.